 Several ABAX wireless system controllers can work within each other's range.
 Automatic synchronization with the wireless systems already in use is always performed when the controller is switched on, and after each operation of addition/removal of supported devices.
 The number of wireless devices working within each other's range depends on the Response Period (see "Parameters, options and functions" p.
-7) and can vary from 150 to 450.
+8) and can vary from 150 to 450.
 The higher the response frequency, the lower the number of devices that can work within each other's range.

-- 1. Open the enclosure of the controller (Fig. 2). - 2.
-Set the DIP-switches as required (see: "DIP-switches"). - 3.
+- 1. Loosen the cover locking screws and remove the enclosure cover. - 2.
+Remove the fastening screws of electronics board and remove the electronics board. - 3.
 Place the enclosure base against the wall and mark location of the mounting holes.
 Set the enclosure so that the cable entry opening is situated at the bottom of the enclosure or at the base. - 4.
 Drill the holes in the wall for wall plugs (screw anchors). - 5.
 Make the cable entry opening at the base.
-The opening diameter should not exceed 5 mm.
+The opening diameter should not exceed 10 mm.
 The finished opening must not have sharp edges. - 6.
-Run the cables through the opening made. - 7.
-Using wall plugs (screw anchors) and screws, secure the enclosure base to the wall (Fig. 3).
-The plugs and screws are delivered with the device.
-If you wish to use another type of plugs and screws, you must bear in mind that the device, when installed, must withstand a pull-off force of at least 50 N. - 8.
+Using wall plugs (screw anchors) and screws, secure the enclosure base to the wall When installed, the device must withstand a pull-off force of at least 50 N. - 7.
+Using screws, install the electronics board in the enclosure. - 8.
+Set the DIP-switches as required (see: "DIP-switches"). - 9.
 Depending on the control panel to which the controller is to be connected: - INTEGRA / INTEGRA Plus: connect the CKM, DTM, CKE, DTE and COM terminals to the corresponding terminals of the control panel communication buses (refer to the control panel installer manual).
-If the controller is not to support the wireless keypads, the CKM and DTM terminals do not need to be connected.

-VERSA / VERSA Plus / VERSA IP: connect the CKE, DTE and COM terminals to the corresponding terminals of the control panel communication bus (refer to the control panel installer manual).
+If the controller is not to support the wireless keypads, the CKM and DTM terminals do not need to be connected. - VERSA / VERSA Plus / VERSA IP: connect the CKE, DTE and COM terminals to the corresponding terminals of the control panel communication bus (refer to the control panel installer manual).

 It is recommended that an unshielded non-twisted cable be used to make the connection.
 If you use the twisted-pair type of cable, remember that the DTM and CKM / CKE and DTE (clock and data) signals must not be sent through one pair of twisted conductors.
 The conductors must be run in one cable.
 Prevent the cables from coming into contact with sharp edges to avoid damage to the cables.

-- 9. Connect the power cables to the 12V and COM terminals.
+- 10. Connect the power cables to the 12V and COM terminals.
 Use conductors with a cross-section of $1-2.5 \, \text{mm}^2$.
-The controller may be powered directly from the control panel, from an expander with power supply, or from a power supply unit with current limitation up to $3 \, \text{A}$. - 10.
-Close the controller enclosure. - 11.
-Power on the alarm system. - 12.
+The controller may be powered directly from the control panel, from an expander with power supply, or from a power supply unit with current limitation up to 3 A. - 11.
+Replace the cover and then lock it with the screw. - 12.
+Power on the alarm system. - 13.
 Start the identification function in the control panel (see the control panel installer manual).
 The module will be identified as "ACU-100".

-5. Programming the controller
+6. Programming the controller